eugeneloza/lacerti-plague/README.md

 # Story
 The player character takes a hot air baloon crouise, which ends up in a crash due to a rogue storm.
 Washed ashore, he/she finds him/herself as a presumably lone survivor in Patrida Peninsula.
 Once a home for glorious Archai civilization, now a tropic wasteland, wiped clean by Lacerti Plague, an uncurable lethal disease of unknown origin.
 Those few intelligent beings met were thrown here as a slow death sentence for their crimes, fighting for the scraps to survive another day.
 The infection will start with the first scratch.

+# License

+The code is licensed under GPLv3.
+However, note that as the code is a set Unity 3D scripts, it cannot be considered free and opensource software.